ladybower reservoir walk cover photo

 How to Get There

-Ladybower Reservoir is located in the Upper Derwent Valley and close to Bamford Village, just off the A57.
-You might know this road better as Snake Pass.
-This main road in the Peak District runs from Glossop to Ladybower Reservoir.
+Ladybower Reservoir is located in the Upper Derwent Valley, close to Bamford Village, just off the A57, more commonly known as Snake Pass.

-There is lots of parking around Ladybower Reservoir, but there is a fee at many car parks due to its popularity.
+There is plenty of parking around Ladybower Reservoir, but many car parks charge a fee.
 You can avoid that by parking at Cutthroat Bridge Layby, where the trail for this Ladybower Reservoir walk begins.

 ducks by ladybower reservoir with view of adjacent hills